saucelabs/sauce-docs/docs/api-testing/mark3/quick-start/integrate-with-your-cicd.md

 The next steps depend on what you’re trying to test.
 The following directions are based on the assumption that you wish to run all of the tests in a project.
 You can also run a single test, or a series of tests with a certain tag.
 If you would like to learn more, please contact API Fortress.
 :::

-Consider the following example API hook:
+Consider the following example API:

 ```http request
 https://mastiff.apifortress.com/app/api/rest/v3/86f81b19-2d29-4879-91d9-6dbb2271fec0861
 ```

-The normal command to run all of the tests in the project, per the API Fortress docs is `/tests/run-all_\`, so we append this to the API call like so:
+The normal command to run all of the tests in the project, per the API Fortress docs is `/tests/run-all`, so we append this to the API call like so:

 ```http request
 https://mastiff.apifortress.com/app/api/rest/v3/86f81b19-2d29-4879-91d9-6dbb2271fec0861/tests/run-all